Moufida Bourguiba: Biography

 Mathilde Lorrain was born in France in 1890 in Saint-Maur-des-Fossés, Val-de-Marne.
 She married a French officer, Colonel le Fras who was killed at the very end of the First World War on 11 November 1918.
 She met Habib Bourguiba in 1925 whilst he was studying law at the University of Paris.
-Their only son, also Habib, was born in April 1927 and they married in August 1927.
+Their only son, also Habib, was born in April 1927 and they married that year.

+She was with her husband in 1956 as part of the delegation as Tunisia took its seat at the United Nations.
+Notably a woman diplomat was with the party which was seen as novel for Tunisia.

 After independence she converted to Islam and took the name "Moufida" on 25 October 1958.
 Her husband awarded her with a number of honours but she is claimed to have said that she only did things for him and his country.

 The couple divorced in 1961.
 She died in Monastir in 1976.
-Her husband remarried Wassila Ben Ammar.
+Her husband remarried to Wassila Ben Ammar.